mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 ### Computational Science<a id="part-6"></a>

 In Stephen Wolfram's 2002 book "A New Kind of Science," he proposed describing the universe as a network of interconnected points where the 'laws of physics' emerge from the rules that update the connections in this network (more on this shortly).
-This forms part of what he calls "rulial space": the abstract hyperobject of all possible rules that could govern such a system.
+This forms part of what he calls "Rulial Space": the abstract hyperobject of all possible rules that could govern such a system.
 This object would be 'computable', meaning an update rule could be found that describes all transformations that occur within the known universe.

 A graph-wise demonstration of this is performed below, where each new transformation has the same condition applied to it, recursively.
 A set of rules will propagate ad infinitum and create ever-larger structures.
 Wolfram then runs this for the below computation 1000 times and discovers an emergent, cone-like geometry.